microsoft/Olive/docker-images/onnx-converter/README.md

 `--model`: Required or specified in input json.
 The path of the model that needs to be converted.

 `--output_onnx_path`: Required or specified in input json.
-The path to store the converted onnx model.
+The path to store the converted ONNX model.
 Should end with ".onnx". e.g. "/newdir/output.onnx".
 A cleaned directory is recommended.

 `--model_type`: Required or specified in input json.
 The name of original model framework.
 Available types are cntk, coreml, keras, scikit-learn, tensorflow and pytorch.